News about the marsh, Friends activities, and development plans in and around the marsh and watershed.

 Wheeler Road Stormwater Ponds

-Madison’s Engineering Division, in cooperation with Madison Parks, is supervising the construction of two stormwater management ponds and a wetland restoration on City land north of Wheeler Road between Comanche Way and School Road.
+Madison’s Engineering Division, in cooperation with Madison Parks, constructed two stormwater management ponds and a restored wetlands on City land north of Wheeler Road between Comanche Way and School Road.

 UW Researchers Intercept Sediments